imbesat-rizvi/imbesat-rizvi.github.io/content/publication/CausalAssociationsInTweets/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *arXiv*
+publication: In *JMIR Medical Informatics*
-publication_short: In *arXiv*
+publication_short: In *JMIR Med Inform*

 abstract: |

-  **Objective** -- Leveraging machine learning methods, we aim to extract both explicit and implicit *cause-effect* associations in patient-reported, diabetes-related tweets and provide a tool to better understand opinion, feelings and observations shared within the diabetes online community from a causality perspective.
+  **Objective** -- Leveraging machine learning methods, we aim to extract both explicit and implicit cause-effect associations in patient-reported, diabetes-related tweets and provide a tool to better understand opinion, feelings and observations shared within the diabetes online community from a causality perspective.

   **Materials and Methods** -- More than 30 million diabetes-related tweets in English were collected between April 2017 and January 2021.
 Deep learning and natural language processing methods were applied to focus on tweets with personal and emotional content.
-A *cause-effect-tweet* dataset was manually labeled and used to train 1) a fine-tuned Bertweet model to detect *causal sentences* containing a causal association 2) a CRF model with BERT based features to extract possible cause-effect associations.
+A cause-effect-tweet dataset was manually labeled and used to train 1) a fine-tuned Bertweet model to detect causal sentences containing a causal association 2) a CRF model with BERT based features to extract possible cause-effect associations.
 Causes and effects were clustered in a semi-supervised approach and visualised in an interactive cause-effect-network.

-  **Results** -- *Causal sentences* were detected with a recall of 68% in an imbalanced dataset.
-A CRF model with BERT based features outperformed a fine-tuned BERT model for *cause-effect* detection with a macro recall of 68%.
+  **Results** -- Causal sentences were detected with a recall of 68% in an imbalanced dataset.
+A CRF model with BERT based features outperformed a fine-tuned BERT model for cause-effect detection with a macro recall of 68%.
 This led to 96,676 sentences with cause-effect associations.
-“Diabetes” was identified as the central cluster followed by “Death” and “Insulin”.
-Insulin pricing related causes were frequently associated with “Death”.
+"Diabetes" was identified as the central cluster followed by "Death" and "Insulin".
+Insulin pricing related causes were frequently associated with "Death".

   **Conclusions** -- A novel methodology was developed to detect causal sentences and identify both explicit and implicit, single and multi-word cause and corresponding effect as expressed in diabetes-related tweets leveraging BERT-based architectures and visualised as cause-effect-network.
 Extracting causal associations on real-life, patient reported outcomes in social media data provides a useful complementary source of information in diabetes research.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: ["Natural Language Processing", "NLP", "BioNLP", "BERT", "Language Models", "Medical Informatics"]

 # Display this page in the Featured widget?
 featured: true